Getting started

 Getting started with rules

-Simply click the “Create your first rule” button to get started.
+Simply click the “Create a rule” button to get started.

 Select your first rule type.